-These types of lions have been described as having longer legs and their bodies are less stocky or plump.
+These types of lions have been described as having longer legs, and their bodies are less stocky or plump.
 Their backs do not appear as curved as other lion species.
 The males have tufts of fur on their knees.
-While the males have manes, they are not as full and look like they are backward combed.
+While the males have manes, they are not as full and look backward combed.

 Areas called home to the Masai include northern Uganda, Kavirondo, southern Kenya, Lake Manyara, Mount Kilimanjaro, and Tanga.